Alkaline Trio: Related bands and similar bands

 Alkaline Trio is part of a very large circle of Chicago punk/hardcore bands.
 Skiba was previously a member of Jerkwater, Blunt, and Traitors.
 Former drummer Glenn Porter played in 88 Fingers Louie.
 Andriano's previous bands were Slapstick and Tuesday.
-Mike Felumlee (drums) has also performed with Duvall and Smoking Popes, whilst current Alkaline Trio drummer, Derek Grant, who joined the band after the From Here to Infirmary album, has also played for Laughing Glass, Skolars, Telegraph, The Suicide Machines, Thoughts of Ionesco, Dan Zanes, The Sugar Pup and Sean Madigan Hoen.
+Mike Felumlee (drums) has also performed with Duvall and Smoking Popes.
+Derek Grant, who joined the band after the From Here to Infirmary album, has also played for Laughing Glass, Skolars, Telegraph, The Suicide Machines, Thoughts of Ionesco, Dan Zanes, The Sugar Pup and Sean Madigan Hoen.
 In 2004 Dan Andriano joined the newly assembled group, The Falcon, with Andriano performing with fellow former Slapstick member Brendan Kelly (guitar and vocals), Neil Hennessy (drums), and Todd Mohney, a former member of Rise Against.
 Mohney played guitar on the first EP but did not appear in the band's debut album Unicornography, and his spot was filled in by Kelly and Hennessy.

 Alkaline Trio have been compared to bands such as Jawbreaker and Green Day.

 In 2006 Skiba started the side-project Heavens with Josiah Steinbrick, previously of F-Minus.
 Their debut album, Patent Pending was released on Epitaph Records.

 On September 16, 2009, bassist and co-vocalist Dan Andriano announced he would be playing a series of solo shows across the US under the name "Dan Andriano In The Emergency Room".
 The band announced on Twitter that Andriano will be releasing his debut solo album under the same name in summer 2011.
 The album, Hurricane Season, was released on August 9, 2011, under the moniker 'Dan Andriano in the Emergency Room'.
 A second album followed in 2015 named Party Adjacent.

 Skiba was set to release his debut solo album on February 14, 2010, but it was delayed until the summer of 2010 due to the new Alkaline Trio album.
 The album's name is Demos.
 In May 2012 Skiba released his second solo album (featuring his backing band, The Sekrets) entitled Babylon.
 In June 2015 Skiba released his third solo album with The Sekrets entitled "KUTS".

 From 2015 to 2022, Skiba performed and recorded with rock band Blink-182.
 He began performing with the group starting with three shows in March 2015 filling in for long-time guitarist/vocalist Tom DeLonge who departed the group for the second time earlier that year.
 Skiba eventually became an official member and recorded two full-length albums with the band, before DeLonge rejoined.